MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 Use the existing Docker image _OR_ build the docker image.
 Select one of the two options.

-#### Use the prebuilt image

-Use our prebuilt images from [ghcr.io](https://ghcr.io).
-You will not need to make any changes to use our prebuilt image, as the compose files are already setup to do so.
+The default is to use our prebuilt images from [ghcr.io](https://ghcr.io).
+Reference the next section if you'd like to build the Docker image locally instead.

 #### Build your own image